 Issue/Constraint Commentary Landscape: District Landscape Character Assessment (2007) Located within the Lutterworth Lowlands Landscape Character Area which has medium - high landscape capacity to accommodate development (in general terms it is an area that is able to accommodate development or change with only minor compromise or degradation of the existing landscape).
 Area of Separation No. Separation from other settlements not an issue.

 Tree Preservation Orders Several individual TPOs in school grounds; TPO to rear of The Forge SSSI None in vicinity Local Wildlife Sites None identified Protected Species and Wildlife Corridors Badgers Bats Areas at risk of flooding None identified Footpaths and Bridleways The village is well served by RoWs leading into open countryside.
-Grade 1 and 2 Agricultural Land A belt of Grade 2 agricultural land runs through Gilmorton from the north east to the west of the village.
-Other settlement/local features
+Grade 1 and 2 Agricultural Land None identified Other settlement/local features